NeoResearch/specification-neo3.0/README.md

 Community Specification Paper: A Technical Description for Neo Blockchain

 ## document format
-The Community Specification Paper base document started as pure LaTeX (as a Yellow Paper)[https://github.com/NeoResearch/yellowpaper]), as usual in academic publications, however the syntax is not considered as friendly as Markdown.
+The Community Specification Paper base document started as pure LaTeX (as a [Yellow Paper](https://github.com/NeoResearch/yellowpaper])), as usual in academic publications, however the syntax is not considered as friendly as Markdown.
 So, why not merge both? :)
 In order to facilitate the contributions to the document, we decided to adopt pandoc format, which allows hybrid LaTeX + Markdown syntax.

 ### base structure